Net5F/AmalgamEngine/README.md

 ## The Amalgam Engine
-#### An engine for easily creating virtual worlds.
+### An engine for easily creating virtual worlds.
 Project vision (not all implemented yet, see Status section)
 * Easily create isometric, sprite-based virtual worlds.
 * Start from a template and have a full working world, including client, server, text chat, and account management.
-* All of the networking is provided, and adding new messages for your custom features is extremely easy.
+* All networking is provided, and adding new messages for your custom features is extremely easy.
-* Targeted to be used on relatively low-spec hardware (tested on a $30/mo rented server).
+* Targeted for use on relatively low-spec hardware (tested on a $30/mo rented server).
 * Load tested with 150 clients in 1 spot or 1000 clients in groups of 10, all sending 4 inputs/second.
 * Live, in-world map editing.
 Use permissions to let players build things, or to restrict it to your developers.